-2018 Tax Changes & Items to Note
+2019 Tax Changes & Items to Note

-The tax profession has been struggling in the past decades to keep up with how tax and accounting changes will affect our clients.
+It has been a constant struggle for the tax profession to keep up with how tax and accounting changes will affect our clients.
 My staff has attended over 70 hours each of continuing education each year for the past several years just to keep at the forefront of these changes (even though only 40 hours is required by the AICPA & none is required by the IRS as of 2015 due to their loss in the Supreme Court) to assure our clients receive the latest tax benefits and best advice.
-I have personally attended over 100 hours of continuing education courses each year for the past 10 years.
+I have personally attended over 100 hours of continuing education courses each year for the past 14 years.
 Congressional changes to the tax code, especially the changes brought on by the December 2017 tax act, cause additional software and training expenses.
 As a taxpayer, you will notice the tax return itself looks dramatically different from its 2017 predecessor.
 Fortunately, we have always been able to alter our pricing structure to minimize the impact of such fee increases.
 One way we are able to accomplish this is by growing our tax return preparation business.
 Your continued help spreading the word to your friends, neighbors and local businesses about our hard work and willingness to go above and beyond for our clients helps us grow.
-It allows us to spread the additional costs across a larger client base thus minimizing the impact on any single individual.
+It allows us to spread the additional costs across a larger client base thus minimizing the impact on any single individual's tax preparation fee.
 As we have grown, it has become increasingly difficult for me to meet personally with each client during the tax season.
 If you have specific questions or concerns that require a meeting to address them, I encourage you to schedule an appointment, otherwise you may write the question or concern on your organizer or request I give you a call to discuss and I will gladly respond via phone, text, email or as a note with your tax return.
+You are also welcome to ask one of my highly trained employees your question.
+They are able to answer most questions because of their many years working with me and attending most of the continuing education classes as I have.
 We are available year round, so anytime a question or concern arises outside of tax season, please feel free to contact us or schedule a meeting.
 We greatly appreciate your support and thank you for your referrals.